 An alternative way is to use sphagnum moss or water.
 We have successfully propagated a string of pearls in water multiple times and it is a good alternative to soil.
 If you are using water make sure the water is neither too hot or too cold.
 Room temperature is best.

 Place your cuttings into the water and make sure the beads are staying out of the water and not in it.

 String of Pearls: Propagation from seeds

-Propagation from seeds for string of pearls is similar to how you would propagate any other cactus or succulent seeds.
+Propagation from seeds for a string of pearls is similar to how you would propagate any other cactus or succulent seeds.
 You will need warmth and humidity.
 This is best achieved by using a ziplock bag.
 Use a small nursery plastic pot and put soil in it.

 Put the ziplock bag under a fluorescent light or in front of a bright window.
-Make sure that it is kept warm as this is a prerequisite for the seeds to germinate and the string of pearls plants to grow well.
+Make sure that it is kept warm as this is a prerequisite for the seeds to germinate and the string of pearl plants to grow well.

-String of Pearls Care Tips
+String of Pearls Plant Care Tips

 These are the most important string of pearls care tips: